 - 1 small egg

-- 1 teaspoon organic raw extra virgin coconut oil
+- 1 teaspoon organic raw coconut oil (U.S. option HERE)

-- prosciutto (raw Italian prosciutto such as Parma ham)
+- 2 slices of prosciutto (raw Italian prosciutto such as Parma or San Daniele ham)

 - in a small bowl crack a whole egg and whisk lightly; add the cannabis flour, then incorporate chia and salt.

-- put the coconut oil, olive oil or knob of butter in a non-stick frying pan or pancake pan and heat on high flame.
+- put the coconut oil in a non-stick frying pan or pancake pan and heat on high.

-serve immediately, topped with sliced provola cheese, some prosciutto, olives and mayonnaise. or anything else you fancy.
+- serve immediately, topped with sliced provola cheese, prosciutto, olives and mayonnaise.